WheteThunger/MegaDrones/README.md

 ## Highly recommended plugins

+While mega drones are technically usable without any of the following plugins, the out-of-the-box experience may be infeasible or imbalanced depending on your type of server, which you can address with the following plugins.

 - [Drone Settings](https://umod.org/plugins/drone-settings) -- Allows changing speed, toughness and other properties of RC drones.
+Allows separate configuration for Mega Drones.
 - [Targetable Drones](https://umod.org/plugins/targetable-drones) -- Allows RC drones to be targeted by Auto Turrets and SAM Sites.
 - [Better Drone Collision](https://umod.org/plugins/better-drone-collision) -- Fixes collision issues with large drones.
 - [Limited Drone Height](https://umod.org/plugins/limited-drone-height) -- Limits how high RC drones can be flown above terrain.